Club San Fernando: Origins in football

 At the end of the 1910s, the Municipality annulled the property given to Magaldi and requested the land to get back.
 Not only the club refused but some the neighbors declared against the request so the municipality desisted from demanding the restitution of the land.

 Two years later, Atlético promoted to Primera División.
 To play at the top division, the Association demanded the clubs to have their stadiums in optimal conditions due to security reasons, otherwise they would not be allowed to play.
 Therefore, the club had to build grandstands and a fence surrounding the field, for which it was suggested that San Fernando merge with clubs Social Unión and Fénix Club de Gimnasia y Esgrima.
 Fénix did not accept to merge but so did Social Unión.

-Atlético San Fernando debuted in the 1922 season playing in official league, "Asociación Argentina de Football" (the other league was the dissident "Asociación Amateurs de Football").
+Atlético San Fernando debuted in the 1922 Primera División season playing in official league, "Asociación Argentina de Football" (the other league was the dissident "Asociación Amateurs de Football").
 The colors that identify the club (blue, white and green) symbolized seriousness, purity and hope respectively.